jdegand/LCOGT-angular-frontend/README.md

 - In converting the previous server to send json, you need to add CORS package - otherwise you will unable to make requests without passing a cors option to all requests.
 You can make a different choice on the shape of the json sent.
 I used a key for all the planets but not for individual planet objects.
 I did this intitally to get around a typescript error about a partial interface.
 I made the id of the Planet interface optional but the error still persisted.
 - The async validator works but I need to research more about best practices as implementation can be improved.
 - Some of the recent changes in Angular seem to be trying to limit callback usage.
 See [RxJS](https://rxjs.dev/deprecations/subscribe-arguments) documentation for an example.
-- In converting to Spring Boot, I found that a change may be necessary to the `homepage.component.ts` file.
-I wrapped the data returned in an entries key to help with Typescript typing.
-At present, my spring boot conversion does not wrap all planets in an entries key.
-I changed `data.entries` to `data` and the spring boot backend worked with this frontend.
+- In converting to Spring Boot, I found that a change may have been necessary to the `homepage.component.ts` file.
+I wrapped the data returned from the get all planets route in an entries key to help with Typescript typing.
+My Spring Boot conversion did not wrap all planets in an entries key until I changed the return for all planets route to use a Map so no changes were necessary in the frontend.

 ## Useful Resources